-As with spatfall and oyster diseases, there was a general north-south and east-west gradient in observed mortality rates, with the exception of the residual evidence of mortalities in the upper Bay from the 2011 freshets (Tarnowski 2012), some elevated mortalities in the
+As with spatfall and oyster diseases, there was a general north-south gradient in observed mortality rates, with the notable exception of the residual boxes in the Upper Bay from the 2011 freshets (Tarnowski 2012) (Figure 12).

 Figure 12.
-Geographic distribution of total observed oyster mortalities (small and market oysters) in Maryland, 2012.
+Geographic distribution of total observed oyster mortalities (small and market oysters) in Maryland, 2013.
+Mortality ranges represent regional averages.